EEN421/EEN421.github.io/_posts/QWEN.md

 The Raspberry Pi 4B is not secretly an AI workstation.

-With no supported GPU accelerator doing the inference work, you're primarily asking four ARM CPU cores to perform a job modern AI accelerators were explicitly designed to perform faster.
+With no supported GPU accelerator doing the inference work, you're asking four ARM CPU cores to perform a job modern AI accelerators were explicitly designed to perform faster.
+A lot faster.

 So yes: